oconnor663/kangarootwelve_xkcp.rs/README.md

 assert_eq!(&output[..32], hash1.as_bytes());
 ```

-## Building
+## Performance

-`cargo install k12sum`

 This crate currently builds SIMD optimizations only on x86\_64 Linux.
 Windows and macOS are supported, but they build the slower "generic32"
 implementation.
+If you're using this crate to compare benchmarks of
+different hash functions, you'll need to do it on x86\_64 Linux.
+This
-This should be fixable in a future version.
+might change in a future version.

 ## License